flavioaiello/sni-proxy/README.md

 # SNI-Proxy
 Very lean dynamic ingress traffic router based on alpine linux and inbound rules based URI and Port rewriting.
+Works for tls-sni and http-hostname based tcp traffic.

 ## Scope
 This service discovery is based on docker embedded dns and solving multiple requirements: